 - $10 million for the reconstruction of the rivefront seawall

 Prior site-related projects funded by TIF include the Wells-Wentworth Connector and the Taylor Street bridge.
 The developer is also committing approximately $200 million in private funding toward public improvements, including:

 - $100 million toward a half-mile public riverwalk

 - $50 million toward improvements on 13th, 14th and LaSalle streets

 - $30 million toward eight acres of public open space

 A 78 Community Advisory Council announced by Mayor Lightfoot in December 2019 serves as a conduit for community input as construction moves forward over the next three years.
 The 17-member CAC consists of neighborhood representatives, community leaders, design professionals, and subject-matter experts appointed by Mayor Lightfoot and Ald.
 Byron Sigcho-Lopez (25th) in consultation with local stakeholders.
 The group meets quarterly, making advisory recommendations ranging from public infrastructure design to traffic control to open space, among other issues.
 CAC members include:

-Phase one design for The 78, including infrastructure improvements, will begin in 2020.
+Phase one design for The 78, including infrastructure improvements, is expected to begin in 2021.
 Phase one construction of the Wells-Wentworth connection is complete and phase two is nearing completion, as of December 2019.
-The third and final phase is expected to be complete by summer 2021.
+The third and final phase is expected to be complete by end of 2021.